aragonnetje6/python_algebra/README.md

 # python_algebra

-simple expression tree with derivatives, basic integrals and simplification implemented in python
+Simple expression tree with derivatives, basic integrals and simplification implemented in python.
+Wiki in progress.